150-126-Great Vocals

 Writer/Composer: Maria Grever / Stanley Adams (1934)

-Dinah’s vocal style, known for never singing a song the same way twice, was convincingly influential and celebrated—she could sing the Blues, R&B, Jazz, Gospel and Pop, all to the envy of other musicians.
+Dinah’s vocal style, known for never singing a song the same way twice, was convincingly influential and celebrated—Oh! she could sing the Blues, and R&B, Jazz, Gospel and Pop, all to the envy of other musicians.
 From the 1940s and into the 1960s, she could deliver songs by “bending the notes,” way before it was stylistic or customary, some music critics declaring she was “50 years ahead of her time.”
-She is aided by smooth backup singers in this offering, and listen closely as she teases the line, “Lord, what a difference a day a makes.”…Absolutely Marvelous!
+Her 3-octave, soprano voice especially captured the raw essence of Blues and Jazz, and she never seemed to disappoint.
+As one of the most unique voices of the 20th Century, she is aided here by excellent backup musicians and singers in this offering, and listen closely as she teases the line, “Lord, what a difference a day a makes.”…She is Absolutely and Iconically, a Legend!

 136. HOW DEEP IS YOUR LOVE “Saturday Night Fever” (1977)

-Vocalist: The Bee Gees (2 leads Barry Gibb / Robin Gibb)
+Vocalist: The Bee Gees (2 leads Barry Gibb / Robin Gibb) / Maurice Gibb vocals / Alan Kendall guitar / Blue Weaver keyboards

 Writer/Composer: Barry Gibb / Robin Gibb / Maurice Gibb (1977)